tuhahaha/ddbms200/README.md

 # ddbms200 in 2020

 In this repo you can find a demo for a Ditributed DatabBase Managment System.
-The repo can mainly devided into 3 parts, and each one of the team is responsible to one part of the project.
+The repo can mainly devided into 4 parts.

-The three parts are
+The 4 parts are
 - metadata (Jianhong Tu)
+- transfer (Jianhong Tu)
 - parser (Xiaotong Li)
 - executor (Yinqing Luo)

-## Some details about these three parts
+## Some details about these 4 parts

 ### metadata
+- ETCD to manage metadata
+- cluster: 4 sites

+### metadata
+- gRPC to transfer object/data

 ### parser